 - 6pm (BST) Edinburgh, London British Summer Time/ (CET) Algiers, Casablanca, Rabat, Tunis Central European Time/ (WEST) Lisbon Western European Summer Time/(IST) Dublin Irish Standard Time/ (WAT) West Africa Time

 - 7pm (CEST) Berlin, Budapest, Madrid, Paris, Prague, Rome, Oslo, Vienna, Warsaw Central European Summer Time / (CAT) Central Africa Time/ (EET) Eastern European Time/ (IST) Israel Standard Time

 - 8pm (EEST) Athens, Minsk, Riga Eastern European Summer Time/ (AST) Arabia Standard Time/ (EAT) Eastern Africa Time/ (MSK) Moscow Standard Time/ (TRT) Turkey Time

 - 9pm (GST) Dubai, Abu Dhabi Gulf Standard Time

-ADDA’s International ADHD Peer Support was built on the foundation of understanding.
-We understand the frustration that comes from others being incapable of understanding why you got side tracked, or why you are late, or why you are unorganized.
+ADDA’s International ADHD support group was built on the foundation of understanding.
+We understand the frustration that comes from others being incapable of understanding why you got sidetracked, why you’re late, or why you’re disorganized.

 ADHD affects people of all races and all cultures in all countries around the world.
 ADHD does not recognize borders.
 Well, neither will ADDA.
 We offer virtual peer support to adults with ADHD wherever they may be.

-This is a forum for mutual acceptance, understanding and self-discovery with peers.
-Participants are encouraged to share their experience, strength and hope.
+This is a forum for mutual acceptance, understanding, and self-discovery with peers.
+Participants are encouraged to share their experiences, strengths, and hopes.